tabpole/get-storage/docs/functionality/event_listener.md

 Message changed: Thanks Flutter
 ```

-Following 'write()' statements will do the same things.

 Finally, the code disposes of the event listener by calling the call() method on the function returned by box.listen().
 This removes the listener and prevents any memory leaks.
 It's important to dispose of event listeners when they are no longer needed, as they can consume memory and slow down the application if left active.

 Overall, this code demonstrates how to use the get_storage package in Flutter to store and listen to changes in data.